 - Intravenous H2 blockers, especially cimetidine, may cause agitation, confusion, hallucinations, etc., especially in elderly patients or those with renal or hepatic insufficiency.

 - In critically ill patients, intravenous H2 blockers may increase the risk of nosocomial pneumonia.

-- With high doses or prolonged use, it can cause antiandrogenic side effects like gynecomastia or impotence in men and galactorrhea in women by inhibiting binding of dihydrotestosterone to androgen receptors, inhibiting estradiol metabolism and increasing serum prolactin levels.
+With high doses or prolonged use, it can cause antiandrogenic side effects like gynecomastia or impotence in men and galactorrhea in women by inhibiting binding of dihydrotestosterone to androgen receptors, inhibiting estradiol metabolism and increased serum prolactin levels.

-- It prolongs the half-lives of drugs like warfarin, phenytoin and clopidrogel by interfering with hepatic cytochrome P450 pathways.
+It prolongs the half-lives of drugs like warfarin, phenytoin and clopidogrel by interfering with hepatic cytochrome P450 pathways.

 Proton pump inhibitors (PPIs)

 PPIs are lipophilic weak bases that are administered as inactive prodrugs and in delayed release formulations.
 A PPI is absorbed from intestinal mucosa and diffuses readily into parietal cell canaliculi, where it becomes protonated and is concentrated by Henderson-Hasselbalch trapping.
 Here it is converted into its active form which irreversibly inactivates H+/K+-ATPase.

 Esomeprazole is an S-isomer of omeprazole, while dexlansoprazole is an R-isomer of lansoprazole.
 Esomeprazole and pantoprazole are also available in formulations for intravenous administration.